 COMMUNITY DEVELOPMENT

 Clatsop County has identified six different land use types that form the basis for the zoning designations applied to all properties within the unincorporated area.
 In the discussion of the planning process, a brief explanation was given on the Classification System (DEVELOPMENT, RURAL LANDS*, RURAL AGRICULTURAL LANDS*, CONSERVATION FOREST LANDS*, CONSERVATION OTHER RESOURCES*, and NATURAL) to be used on the Comprehensive Plan Map.
 This section of the Plan goes into greater detail in describing the designations, their objectives and policies pertaining to the designations.
-The designations are shown on the Comprehensive Plan Map #4.

 DEVELOPMENT